khorramk/good-morning/README.md

-# good-morning
-welcome message for those who get up for dawn
+this is programme for to alarm poeple to get up